-If a student misses one on-campus or one off-campus clinical day, the student must meet with the Clinical Course Coordinator to discuss a plan for meeting the clinical competencies during the remaining clinical experiences in the course.
-If the student misses a second clinical day (either on-campus or off-campus), the student is required to attend a clinical makeup day or experience designated by the Clinical Course Coordinator(s) and a Student Improvement Plan (SIP) will be initiated.
+If a student misses one on-campus or one off-campus clinical day, the student must meet with the CCC to discuss a plan for meeting the clinical competencies during the remaining clinical experiences in the course.
+If the student misses a second clinical day (either on-campus or off-campus), the student is required to attend a clinical makeup day or experience designated by the CCC(s) and a SIP will be initiated.
 The SIP may include additional mandatory learning activities to support and ensure the student's ability to demonstrate and achieve course clinical competencies.
 Students are expected to modify work and personal schedules to ensure attendance at the mandatory clinical make-up session.
-If the Clinical Instructor is concerned about the student's ability to consistently demonstrate clinical competencies at any time, the Clinical Course Coordinator will initiate a SIP (see Appendix B).
+If the CI is concerned about the student's ability to consistently demonstrate clinical competencies at any time, the CCC will initiate a SIP (Appendix B).